Last updated on August 10, 2026

 Inalla, Archmage Ritualist

-Inalla, Archmage Ritualist is easily the least played of the four eminence commanders.
-Its eminence ability isn’t terrible by any means, but it’s hard to put it at the top of the list when there are so many good wizards out there.
+Inalla, Archmage Ritualist is in the lower half of the original eminence commanders.
+Its ability isn’t terrible by any means, but it’s hard to put it at the top of the list when there are so many good alternative wizard commanders out there.

 #2.
 The Ur-Dragon